rabbitmq/rabbitmq-perf-test/README.md

 This is a standalone tool that is distributed in binary form using [GitHub releases](https://github.com/rabbitmq/rabbitmq-perf-test/releases) or [Bintray](https://bintray.com/rabbitmq/java-tools/perf-test) and as a JAR file on Maven Central (see below).
+A [Docker image](https://hub.docker.com/r/pivotalrabbitmq/perf-test/) is available as well.

 ## Documentation